 Onboard sanitary facilities (Marine Sanitation Devices, MSDs) will be present on the Cable Laying Vessels.
 Sanitary waste from onboard sanitary facilities will be contained and removed from the vessel at appropriate facilities during berthing/ port call.
+Sanitary waste from portable sanitary facilities will be collected by a licensed sanitary waste management contractor, as required by NYSDEC regulations.
 To comply with NYS Navigation Law Section 33(e) all Contractor vessels operating on the Hudson River equipped with type I or II MSDs will disable the capability of the MSD to discharge overboard during operations.